myxdvz/myxrename/README.md

 A bash script to take a source folder, pull metadata information, create a tree structure on the target folder and hardlinks all files

 ## Usage:
-./myxrename.sh -t <Torrent Directory> -m <Media Directory> -o [f|e] -f <Output filename>
+./myxrename.sh -t "Torrent Directory" -m "Media Directory" -o [f|e] -f "Output filename"

 -t is ideally your torrent directory,                  /data/torrents/completed/audiobooks -m is ideally your media or audiobookshelf directory,  /data/media/audiobookshelf -f is the output filename.
-This always get generated regardless of the value of -o -o is f by default.
+This always get generated regardless of the value of -o. defaults to myxrename_YYMMDDHHMMss.sh -o is f by default.
 It generates a script file that you can review and tweak before executing.
 If set to e, it will actually execute the script

 **It takes the following tags**